Ben was called to the bar in March 2021 and runs a thriving business and property practice.

 • Acting for a range of major domestic and international banks in claims concerning unfair credit relationships under section 140 of the Consumer Credit Act.

 Ben’s strong insolvency practice is bolstered by his company practice which runs alongside it.
+Ben is regularly instructed in unfair prejudice matters.

 Notable cases: